Coast and Spirits of Scotland

 • Day 1- Arrival:

-Make your way to Lockerbie or Dumfries by train and we transfer you to your accommodation in Kirkcudbright.
-We give an introduction to the area and your route highlights, and get you ready to make the most of your stay.
-If you hire bikes from us, we do a bike-fit and ready to ride briefing.
+You make your way to Lockerbie or Dumfries by train ( link to Edinburgh, Glasgow and Manchester airports ) transfer you to your accommodation in Kirkcudbright.
+We talk you through an introduction to the area and your route highlights.
+Time to answer your questions and get you ready to make the most of your stay.
+If you hire bikes from us - a bike-fit and a hands on navigation tuition of our ridewithgps system.

 Day 2 & 3: Tours around Kirkcudbright

-We design the rides just for you, the distances you are happy with and the things you want to see.
+The routes are unique to you,, the distances you are happy with and the things you want to see.
 Perhaps you like to visit Threave Garden near Castle Douglas, or Dundrennan Abbey.
 Perhaps you want to explore the area where the Galloway Hoard was found or see ancient stone circles or rock carvings.
-The rides are unique to you.
+The rides are designed for you.

 Day 4: Cycle to Newton Stewart

 A 34 mile day *.
-Out along the Solway coast with sandy bays and coves where vikings, pirates and smugglers sailed.
+Out along the Solway coast with sandy beaches and coves where vikings, pirates and smugglers sailed.

-Riding through the grounds of Cally Palace you arrive in Gatehouse of Fleet.
-You can stop here for lunch or book a room and extend your stay with a ride into the Galloway Forest, the Dark Sky Park at the heart of Galloway.
+Riding through the grounds of Cally Palace you arrive in beautiful Gatehouse of Fleet.
+You can stop here for lunch, or book a room and extend your stay with a ride into the Galloway Forest, the Dark Sky Park at the heart of Galloway.

-Climbing steadily away from the coast the views open to the galloway Highlands and the highest hills in southern Scotland.
-Early summer rides here will be accompanied by the song of Cuckoos, high moorland birds and possibly an eagle.
+Climbing steadily away from the coast the views open to the Galloway Highlands, the highest hills in southern Scotland.
+Early summer rides here will be accompanied by the song of Cuckoos, moorland birds and possibly an eagle.

-Turning back towards the coast you drop down to Creetown and the Gem Museum cafe before picking up the rail trail towards Newton Stewart.
-You ride through farmland and then forest to Kirroughtree, which has a great restaurant and bike shop before you return to roads on the outskirts of Newton Stewart.
+Turning towards the coast you drop down to Creetown and the Gem Museum cafe before picking up the rail trail towards Newton Stewart.
+You ride through farmland and then forest to Kirroughtree, which has a great cafe and bike shop, before you return to quiet roads leading to Newton Stewart.

 * If you would like to split this stretch and allow yourself some more time, we can arrange an overnight stay in Gatehouse for you.